 Evidence suggests that these bioactive particles have the potential to reverse cavities.

 Most cavities start in the outer layer of the tooth, called the enamel.
 As acid produced by bacteria breaks down the mineral content of the enamel, a small cavity forms.

 The cavity increases in size when bacteria continue to produce acid and the mineral content continues to be broken down.
 Eventually, the cavity reaches the inner layer of the tooth, called the dentin.
-At this point, the cavity must be removed and filled.
+At this point, a dentist will have to remove the cavity and fill it.

-But if the cavity is caught in its earliest stages (called an incipiency or incipient decay) during a routine checkup, it is possible that the application of a paste or gel containing bioactive glass particles can actually reverse the decay process.
+But if the cavity is caught in its earliest stages during a routine checkup, it is possible that applying the paste or gel that contaings bioactive glass particles can actually reverse the decay process.

 While these products are still in development, they offer the potential to reduce overall dental healthcare costs for many patients across the globe.
-Of course, the success of such therapy still depends on routine cleanings, examinations, and radiographs in order to catch the decay in its early stages.
+Of course, the success of such therapy still depends on routine cleanings, exams, and radiographs in order to catch the decay in its early stages.

-Your team at Valley Dental Health is always exploring less invasive ways to restore your smile to health and function.
+Your team at Valley Dental Health is always exploring better ways to restore your smile to health and function.
 Please feel free to contact us with any questions regarding your dental health.